-The lifting of sanctions in 2016 may offer telecoms operators another good opportunity to sustain revenues growth.
-A large number of global and regional players across multiple sectors, including financial services, infrastructure, autos and shipping to name a few, will flock to Iran in order to pursue growth opportunities in one of the world's largest remaining frontier markets.
-This will bring telecoms operators a host of potential new enterprise customers, or at the very least a boost from roaming revenues as companies come to test the waters.
+revenues growth.
+A large number of global and regional players across multiple sectors, including financial services, infrastructure, autos and shipping, will flock to Iran in order to pursue growth opportunities in one of the world's largest remaining frontier markets.
+This will bring telecoms operators a host of potential new enterprise customers, or at the very least boost roaming revenues as companies come to test the waters.